apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-zk.md

 ./gradlew publishToMavenLocal
 {% endhighlight %}

-With the environment setup complete, let us move on to building the hello-samza project
+With the environment setup complete, let us move on to building the hello-samza project.
+Execute the following commands:

 {% highlight bash %}
 mvn clean package